 to

-data_reference_index is an integer that contains the index of the DataEntry to use to retrieve data associated with samples that use this sample description.
+data_reference_index is an integer that contains the index of the DataEntry to use to retrieve data associated with samples that use this sample entry.
 Data entries are stored in DataReferenceBoxes.
 The index ranges from 1 to the number of data entries.

 In 8.7.2.1 change